The Transportation Department is now accepting registrations for the 2014/2015 school year.

 The safe transportation of students is everyone's concern.
 It requires cooperation among students, parents, drivers and teachers.

-WALK LIMITS: are set by the School District and measured as the shortest distance by public road and/or public walkway from the primary residence to the catchment school.
+WALK LIMITS: are set by the School District and measured as the shortest distance by public road from the primary residence to the catchment school.

 - Kindergarten to grade 6 students beyond 3.0 km; and

 - Grade 7 to 12 students beyond 4.0 km.

 - Students with special needs; see eligibility below.

 - Regular Rider Zone: the area beyond the walk limits of the catchment school.

 - No Rider Zone: This is the built-up areas of Chilliwack and Sardis (area served by City Transit) and an area approximately 2 km by public road from rural elementary schools.

 - Courtesy Rider Zone: the area between the No Rider Zone and the Regular Rider Zone.

 Regular Riders: Five (5) categories of students entitled to bussing.